zekroTJA/zekro.de/README.md

 Here you find the sources of my personal web page.
 It is built using vanilla HTML, CSS and a tiny bit of JavaScript.
 Also, it is built using my own static site generator [temple](https://github.com/shellshape/temple) to allow some templating and avoid code duplication.

+The page is using Icons from [tabler Icons](https://tabler.io/icons) and [Simple Icons](https://simpleicons.org/).
+The used font is [Geist Mono](https://github.com/vercel/geist-font).
+My logo (in the nav bar and favicon) is made by myself.

 # Copyright

 Copyright (c) 2025 Ringo Hoffmann